JacksonBurns/neural-pairwise-regression/meta/paper/paper.md

  - formalize my (limited) literature review
  - describe my initial efforts into this approach (especially related to `polaris`)
  - briefly mention some of ideas for future directions
+ - encourage others to try this framework (especially for the `polaris` competition!)

 Much of this paper has been adapted from the corresponding presentation in `meta/presentation` - consider scrolling through those slides first to get an idea of what Neural Pairwise Regression is.